Dahlia Growing Basics: An Overview of How to Grow Dahlias

 Tuber Storage After Arrival:

 Do not let tubers sit around for long (no more than 2-3 days) before you plant unless you are already familiar with storing dahlia tubers in your particular conditions.
-Store dahlia tubers in wood shavings in a closed plastic container, plastic bag, or cardboard box.
+Store dahlia tubers in wood shavings in a loosely closed plastic container, barely vented plastic bag, or cardboard box.
 STORE BETWEEN 40-50 DEGREES F UNTIL PLANTING and do not place them near heat sources or drafty areas.
 If they are stored at warmer temperatures than 50 F they will dry out, and if stored colder than 40 F they may rot.
 Check them each week until you are able to plant and spritz with a bit of water if they look a little shriveled, or clean off any mold that develops.
 If visible condensation forms in the bag or container, open it and let it air out for a day.
 We are not responsible for customer storage conditions.

 Basics of Dahlia Tuber Planting: